 Reclaiming Power in the Wellness World

 I am one of hundreds of women who were recently silenced by a popular wellness guide.
-Five years ago I might have been too insecure and self-absorbed to speak out about Lacy Phillips of Free & Native, but a gentle storm of deep, personal healing lead me here.
+Five years ago I might have been too insecure and self-absorbed to speak out about Lacy Phillips of Free & Native (now called To Be Magnetic), but a gentle storm of deep, personal healing lead me here.

 Five years ago, the month I turned 30, ended an era of denying my intuition.
 In one month, I admitted that I was deeply unhappy, recognized I was kinda-sorta-maybe part of a cult, and was introduced to the healing tool that would change my life.